Best bedding and bedroom deals to shop MLK Day

 We'll be keeping our eyes on evolving MLK Day deals through the weekend and will add them as they arrive.

-Martin Luther King Day is coming up on Jan.
-20. Alongside it, brands and retailers will announce slashed prices and weekend sales.
+Alongside Martin Luther King Day, brands and retailers will announce slashed prices and weekend sales.
 Unlike several other holidays, though, this one isn't particularly known for one type of sale over another.

-However, there is a seasonal set of discounts that any MLK Day weekend shopper should keep in mind, says Michael Bonebright, a senior blog editor at DealNews.com .
+There is a seasonal set of discounts that any MLK Day weekend shopper should keep in mind, however, says Michael Bonebright, a senior blog editor at DealNews.com.

 "You tend to see the best deals on linens," Bonebright advised, adding you'll save the most on "piecemeal" bedroom products rather than full-on bedroom sets and mattresses, which he advised you shouldn't shop for until February's President's Day sales.

 So which bedding and bedroom deals should you pay attention to?
-Here are some of the best to consider:
+Here are some of the best to consider, both from larger retailer and smaller ones inching into the market:

 Highly-rated and allowing for multiple color choices, this four-piece sheet set is a staple you'd be saving 60 percent on.
 As we mentioned above, the deal is part of Macy's larger White Sale.